bravotango/Code-Quiz/README.md

 ### Quiz Question Answered

-The 'Next Button' is enabled after an answer has been selected.<br />
+The 'Next Question' button is enabled after an answer has been selected.
+If the 'Next Question' button is clicked and the selected answer is incorrect, time is subtracted from the timer.
+This application has a variable 'penaltyTime' set to 5.0 (seconds) used to subtract for each wrong answer.<br />
 ![quiz next button enabled](./images/quiz-question-answered.png)

 ### Quiz Complete